MeinePeptide

 Ipamorelin

-A selective ghrelin-receptor agonist that triggers a GH pulse without raising cortisol or prolactin — the property that made it the default GHRP and pushed the older, dirtier GHRPs to the margins.
+A selective ghrelin-receptor agonist that triggers a GH pulse without raising cortisol or prolactin.
+The property that made it the default GHRP and pushed the older, dirtier GHRPs to the margins.

 Best for